Thulrus/SnowflakeCreator/README.md

 1. Click and drag in the visible 30° wedge to draw paths
 2. Your strokes will automatically be mirrored and replicated with twelve-fold symmetry
+3. Path endpoints will automatically snap together when within 15 pixels for cleaner cuts
-3. Use the stroke width selector to adjust line thickness
+4. Use the stroke width selector to adjust line thickness
+5. Toggle "Show Fill" to visualize which areas will be paper vs. cut holes

 ### Controls